mouhamethdk/distributedcloudmarketplace/README.md

 Place an Order: Select services, place an order, and confirm billing.
 Execution Proof: Upon completion, execution proofs are generated and stored on the blockchain for transparency.

+# For the team
+Steps for a functional setup:
+- Clone the repository: `git clone <https link of the repo> `
+- Enter the repository:`cd distributedcloudmarketplace`
+- Work on personal branch: `git checkout -b <your_first_name>`.
+Check the existing branches before performing this action.